advanced12iq/my-test-rep/docs/SORNYAK_METHOD_COMPARISON.md

-# Sormyakov Optimization Method: Modifications and Comparison
+# Sornyak Optimization Method: Modifications and Comparison

 ## Overview

-This document presents a comprehensive comparison of different modifications to the Sormyakov (Weeds) optimization method.
-The original Sormyakov method is inspired by the behavior of weeds in nature, where they spread, adapt, and find optimal growing conditions.
+This document presents a comprehensive comparison of different modifications to the Sornyak (Weeds) optimization method.
+The original Sornyak method is inspired by the behavior of weeds in nature, where they spread, adapt, and find optimal growing conditions.

 ## Original Method

-The base Sormyakov optimization method works by:
+The base Sornyak optimization method works by:
 - Maintaining a population of potential solutions
 - Each solution "spreads" by creating a new solution with random variations
 - The better of parent and child is kept in the population